 - Research and reports

 It’s critical that your digital touchpoints be of the same quality and feel as your physical ones.
 They shape the perception of your brand just as much as any physical touchpoints.
 So, for example, if you want to be known as a thought leader and expert in your industry but your blog posts are short and generic, you’re hurting your brand.

 Learn more about what customer touch points are, and how to optimize them.

-3. Align with intent
+3. Align with user intent

-Considering Google’s evolution, it’s critical to align your content with search intent.
+Considering Google’s evolution, it’s critical to align your content with user search intent.
 In other words, give people exactly what they’re searching for.

 It’s not enough to simply know the keywords your customers use in Google.
 You must also know their goals and objectives, as well as the user experience they expect.

 For example, if someone searches “best gaming laptops”, they most likely want a comparison and review of the best gaming laptops.
 But, what if they search for “alienware gaming laptops” instead?
 Chances are, they learned about this brand through previous research, and now they want to purchase a specific laptop from Alienware.
 And, if they search for “alienware x17 gaming laptop”, they want a web page that speaks to them about the x17 laptop specifically.

 If the content on your pages doesn’t align with search intent, your Google organic rankings will decline.
 Google is focused on delivering relevant results that align with the searcher’s intent.
 Even if you somehow do show up in the Google results, any website visitors who click through will hit the back button causing your bounce rate to spike.